Jackfruit:15 Health Benefits, Side Effects and How to Eat it

 The insoluble fiber adds bulk to waste, speeding transit time through the digestive tract and reducing the risk of colon cancer.
 Plus, Jackfruit also contains natural enzymes that aid in protein digestion.
 These enzymes can help break down complex proteins that might otherwise cause digestive discomfort.

-6. Anti-Cancer Properties
+6. Potential Anti-Cancer Properties

 Jackfruit contains several compounds with potential anti-cancer properties, including phytonutrients, flavonoids, and saponins.
 These compounds have antioxidant effects that may help prevent cell damage.

+Research published in the International Journal of Food Sciences and Nutrition found that extracts from jackfruit contain significant amounts of phenolic compounds.
 While most research remains at the laboratory or animal study level, the multiple anti-cancer mechanisms identified make jackfruit a promising functional food for cancer prevention strategies.

 Massage puffy eyes